Sheng ji: Players and objective

+Ultimately, the final objective of the game is to raise the team's score above ace, while preventing the other team from doing so.
 When a team passes (rather than exactly attains) a score of ace, a match usually ends with their victory.
 This may take several hours, so shorter games may end at a lower threshold, or begin with players' scores higher than two.
 If an even longer game is desired, players can wrap back around to 2 after passing ace.

 The deck

-The game is played with two decks, with two jokers per deck, giving a total of four jokers.
+The game is played with two French-suited standard decks, including two jokers per deck, giving a total of four jokers and 108 cards overall.
+In general, there is one deck for every two players (rounded down), so for example, a six-player game would use three decks, giving six jokers and 162 cards in total.

 The jokers are separated into red and black (or colloquially known as "big" and "small" respectively).
-Some card manufacturers will make jokers of the same color, which then have to be marked as "red" and "black."
+Because there are no standards for jokers, some card decks include two identical jokers, which then have to be marked as "big" and "small".

-The order of the cards depends on the dominant suit and rank, which are determined before every round.
+The order of the cards depends on the dominant (trump) suit and rank, which are determined before every round.
 The typical order, from highest to lowest, is: